🌙

 Charles Hoskinson

-He is the CEO of IOHK and the main architect of Cardano, a proof of Stake L1 Smart Contract blockchain in the Top 10.
-Despite talking about programming conceptually in many of his YouTube videos, he hasn't contributed code to Cardano or any other project.
-When he worked at Ethereum, he often butted heads with Vitalik Buterin and other co-founders due to his belligerent personality.
-According to Ethereum Co-founder Joe Lubin, Hoskinson claimed he was Satoshi and could even provide the emails!
+He is the CEO of IOHK and the main architect of Cardano, a proof of Stake L1 blockchain in with smart contract capabilities.
+Despite talking about programming conceptually in many YouTube videos, he hasn't contributed code to Cardano or any other project.

 Given his public reputation, it's no shock that Hoskinson has since had a change of mind - saying that he thinks Satoshi is Adam Back in June 2021.
 It is vital to note that Charles Hoskinson is not a fraudster, unlike the others on this list.
 He may have dishonestly conveyed that he was Satoshi in the past, but he has since corrected himself publicly.